Aymenbs22/Portfolio-project/README.md

 Users are politely requested not to submit PRs to this project.
 Instead, kindly mark any problems or other ideas as issues so that we can make the required adjustments.
 Found a Bug ?
 Create an Issue.

+## The Story Of The project
+One day I went to the barber to cut my hair for an important event And I went too late to the event because the barbershop was full And it wasn't organized, I felt like I was wasting my time I said to myself why can't I make a website where you can make an appointment with a barber

+## Technologies
+Front-End:
+* HTML
+* CSS
+* JAVASCRIPT
+Back-End:
+* PHP
+* MySQL

 ## Features

 - Appointement System